Terms and Conditions for users of the internet platforms of

 Incorrect information which was inadvertently entered by the member can be corrected at any time before the information is saved.
 After registration has been completed, this information can be corrected via the menu point “My DaWanda” in the section, “My profile” under the point “Edit profile”.
 The exception is that first name and family name cannot be altered in this way.
 Such changes may only be effected via the DaWanda customer service team.

 The registration process (including the confirmation email) is conducted in German/English/French/Dutch/Spanish/Italian or Polish dependent on which site the registration is undertaken.

 After a successful registration, DaWanda stores the contractual terms agreed with the member.
 DaWanda makes these contractual terms available to the member in the confirmation of the agreement sent by email providing the contractual terms.
 We recommend keeping a permanent record of this email and/or printing it out.

 Member accounts are not transferable and may only be used by the member personally.
 Creation of a new account following termination by DaWanda is not permitted.

-Provided you are a natural person and conclude the agreement with DaWanda on the provision of services (=making available of the DaWanda marketplace) for a purpose which cannot be attributed to your commercial or self-employed activity (=consumer as per Sec.
-13 German Civil Code, BGB), you are entitled to the right of revocation described below.
+If you are a natural person and you conclude a contract with DaWanda for the supply of services (i.e., the provision of the DaWanda marketplace) for a purpose that is not connected to your commercial or freelance activities (meaning that you are a consumer as defined by § 13 of the German Civil Code (BGB)), you are entitled to the legal right of cancellation described in more detail below.